jrkoch127/ahed_ads_project/README.md

                   index=False)
 ```

-  ## <a name="match-by-ref">Goal 2 (Notebook 2): Match AHED to ADS Items by Reference Strings</a>
+  ## <a name="match-by-ref">Task 2 (Notebook 2): Match AHED to ADS Items by Reference Strings</a>

-My next goal was to match additional papers (without DOIs matched) by reference strings with ADS' Reference Service.
-The ADS Reference Service is an API endpoint that can take a query string of authors and/or journal info (publication name, volume, issue, year) and return the bibcode.
+My next goal was to match additional papers (without DOIs matched) by reference strings with ADS Reference Service.
+The [ADS Reference Service]( https://github.com/adsabs/reference_service) is an API endpoint that can take a query string of authors and/or journal info (publication name, volume, issue, year) and return the bibcode if matched to an existing ADS record.

 <b>Notebook 2 Outline:</b>
 <li>Step 2.1: Format file of papers into reference strings